djs-zmtc/academic-kickstart/content/post/tech/save-file-backup.md

 **I primarily use this backup script for non-text files and projects that aren't being tracked with `git`.**  For binary files (like Photoshop, Word, InDesign, etc) `git` is too cumbersome and not well-suited to quickly saving and restoring versions (at least compared to a quick copy/paste from the `_BAK` folder).

-> **Warning/Disclaimer**
->
+{{< notice warning >}}
-> I have been using the scripts below for several years, working on various MS Office and Adobe files and projects.
+I have been using the scripts below for several years, working on various MS&nbsp;Office and Adobe files and projects.
 The scripts have worked very well for my workflow.
 All they do is copy the selected file into a new folder -- they make **no** changes to the original file!

->
-> However, your mileage may vary.
+However, your mileage may vary.
 I make no warranty or guarantee of any kind regarding the safety, usefulness and/or usability of these scripts in your environment.
 You use them **as-is** and **at your own risk.**
+{{< /notice >}}

 ## Download an Installer